 - 20 plum tomatoes chopped

 - 1 large onion chopped

 - 2 lbs thin spaghetti or angel hair pasta

-- When the onion is transparent, add the chopped tomatoes and mix in the chicken soup stock.
-The tomatoes will take over the entire skillet, but that’s okay…they will cook down.
+- Add the chopped tomatoes and mix in the chicken soup stock.

-- The mixture will cook down and get watery.
-Stir every few minutes and continue cooking until some of the water evaporates.
-When it’s almost done cooking, mix in the fresh basil.
+- Stir every few minutes and continue cooking until some of the water evaporates.
+When it's almost done cooking, mix in the fresh basil.

 - While your sauce cooks, make your pasta following the directions on the packaging.

 - Pour the sauce mixture over the pasta and serve immediately.
 Preferably with lots of grated parmesan cheese on top!

 Dice the tomatoes and set aside.
 This is A LOT of tomatoes, so I put mine in a big bowl.

 Grab a large skillet (make sure it’s big!) and coat it with olive oil.
 Add the onions and garlic and saute.